-Lavon Reservoir - 2010 Survey Report
+Lavon Reservoir - 2014 Survey Report

 Prepared by Bruce Hysmith and John H. Moczygemba

-Inland Fisheries Division
+Inland Fisheries Division - Denison District

-- Conduct general monitoring with electrofisher, trap nets, and gill nets in 2014-2015.
+- Conduct general monitoring with electrofisher, trap nets, and gill nets in 2018-2019.

 - Inform the Lavon Reservoir U.S. Army Corps of Engineers personnel about new exotic species threats to Texas waters, and work with them to display appropriate signage, educate constituents, and understand appropriate enforcement actions.